sherrymax/aps-examples/aps-integrations/aps-and-sharepoint-integration/README.md

-An extension project containing a custom "Upload to SharePoint Online" BPMN Stencil
+Upload to SharePoint - APS BPMN Stencil : Built as Java extension project
 ===================

 Build,  Deploy and Run